Holger's

 Logger

-public Logger(LogWriter... handler)
+public Logger(LogWriter... writer)

 Logger